 Betsy has a Bachelor of Science in Nursing from Boston University and a Master of Science in Library Science from The Catholic University of America.

 Isabel Harrison is a skilled communications professional with diverse sustainability and clean energy subject area expertise.
 As communications manager, Isabel is responsible for leading the firm’s strategic communications efforts, as well as assisting with research, writing, and project management.
-In particular, Isabel has leveraged her communications skills to advance the work of the Alliance for Industrial Efficiency, Americans for a Clean Energy Grid, the Renewable Thermal Collaborative, and DGA’s Customer Revolution campaign to promote the importance of customer choice in the renewable energy marketplace.
+In particular, Isabel has leveraged her communications skills to advance the work of the Alliance for Industrial Efficiency, Americans for a Clean Energy Grid, the Renewable Thermal Collaborative, and DGA’s Customer Renewables Initiative to promote the importance of customer choice in the renewable energy marketplace.

 A native of Atlanta, Georgia, Isabel has a background in communications and environmental policy, with a particular focus on water policy.
 She is a fellow of the Clean Energy Leadership Institute and earned a B.A. in environmental studies with minors in political science and Africana studies from Dickinson College.

 William Sherman has a background in environmental policy and research, with an emphasis on climate and sustainability issues.
 As a research associate with DGA, William concentrates primarily on corporate sustainability, and conducts research and data analysis for various client projects.
 He contributed to multiple published works, including a report on the growing demand for renewable energy among major global manufacturers and a report highlighting the need for transmission upgrades to meet corporate America’s growing demand for clean energy.

 Before DGA, William taught students of all ages about marine biology and ocean conservation in the Florida Keys.
 He earned a B.A. in environmental sciences from the University of Virginia, focusing on ecology and hydrology.
-Throughout his undergraduate years, he would spend his summers leading month-long canoe expeditions in the wilderness of Northern Ontario, and those experiences are why he chose a career in environment policy.
+Throughout his undergraduate years, he would spend his summers leading month-long canoe expeditions in the wilderness of Northern Ontario, and those experiences are why he decided to pursue a career in environmental policy.